-Naftali Njahi Kinuthia killed Wangechi, 28, in cold blood outside the Moi Referral Hospital, an incident that took the country by storm.
+Naftali Njahi Kinuthia killed Wangechi, 28, in outside the Moi Referral Hospital, an incident that took the country by storm.

-His mother described him as one with a calm demeanor but his actions reveal another.
+His mother described him as one with a calm demeanor but his actions indicate otherwise.

 According to eye witnesses, Njahi who was last night fighting for his life at the same hospital arrived at the health facility at around 10 am and parked near the Accident and Emergency wing.

-He waited for the deceased and at around 11 am hit her with an axe on the head, cut her and then slit her throat with a knife.
+He waited for the deceased and at around 11 am hit her with an axe on the head, cut her.

 He did not take off immediately.
 He waited until she took her last breath and then tried to flee the scene.

 Boda boda riders and other on-lookers caught up to him, beating him to a pulp before the police came to his rescue.